-Your car has three tether anchorage points under the rear window for securing a tether-style child seat to the car.
+Your car has three tether anchorage points for securing a tether-style child seat to the vehicle.
+One tether anchorage point for each of the outer rear seats and center rear seat is located under the rear window.
 Since a tether can provide additional security, we recommend using a tether whenever one is required or available.
+(Tethers are required in Canada.)

+To use either outside anchorage point, lift the rear head restraint, then route the tether strap over the seat-back between the legs of the head restraint.